lucas-oma/lucas-oma.github.io/src/content/blog/detr.md

 > **Why flatten it?** Great question.
 >
-> The CNN outputs a 2D feature map (e.g., shape: 2048 $\cross$ 16 $\cross$ 16), but Transformers don't process 2D grids.
+> The CNN outputs a 2D feature map (e.g., shape: 2048 $\times$ 16 $\times$ 16), but Transformers don't process 2D grids.
 They expect a sequence of tokens.
-> So we (DETR) flatten the 16 $\cross$ 16 spatial grid into 256 tokens, each of 2048 dims, and then project them into 256-d embeddings.
+> So we (DETR) flatten the 16 $\times$ 16 spatial grid into 256 tokens, each of 2048 dims, and then project them into 256-d embeddings.
 Now it fits what the Transformer expects!

 **So the backbone's job?**